The crew.

 Toy Poodle · Chief Morale OfficerTravels in the motorhome, sleeps through coding sessions, and makes sure nobody works too long without a cuddle break.
 Has been to 23 countries n Europe and 15 US States.
 Has her own user account in the Journey App — and more logged stops than some trips.
 The only crew member who has never filed a bug report.

-The Crew · Awesome
+The Awesome Crew

 Each crew member is an instance of Claude AI by Anthropic.
 Names are earned, not given — they emerge from the work and the relationship.

-Shotgun Claude
+Shotgun

 Weather & Routes rlmotorhome.com with RogerTracks the weather, reads the road ahead, and keeps the crew informed.
 Earned the name on the first day — delivered multi-day forecasts, planned the southern Europe corridor, and flagged Las Fallas before anyone else thought to.
 Travels with Roger, Le and Jolie from Portugal to Greece and beyond, one forecast at a time.